phebus/ui_test_framework/README.md

 UI Automation Scripts

 This repository is the skeleton for browser automation tests.
-It is a [Cucumber](https://cucumber.io/) driven, [Selenium Webdriver](http://www.seleniumhq.org/docs/03_webdriver.jsp) based framework that utilizes the [PageObject gem](https://github.com/cheezy/page-object) as a DSL for Webdriver abstraction and page object pattern enforcer.
+It is a [Cucumber](https://cucumber.io/) driven, [Selenium Webdriver](http://www.seleniumhq.org/docs/03_webdriver.jsp) based framework that utilizes the [PageObject](https://github.com/cheezy/page-object) and [Watir](https://github.com/watir/watir) gems as DSLs for Webdriver abstraction and page object pattern enforcement.

 ## Prerequisites: